TurnerZischka/Calendar-Project/README.md

 ## Project Description
  > ## Phase I
  > Our project is intended to be a task scheduler with GUI.
 Our hope is to create a tool that each one of use would want to use in our daily life.
-Obviously we want to get stuff done, this tool shoudl help with that.
+Obviously we want to get stuff done, this tool should help with that.
 Important too is the fact that this is a useful project, while the other suggested projects are games.
 Games are a popular stable for CS projects, but only a portion of the possible jobs for CS are game devs, in fact some of the worst jobs are game dev jobs.
 This is meant to be a more helpful tool that allows us to have a stronger resume/portfolio for non-gamedev jobs.
   > * In this application, a user can create tasks including a title, description, classification (e.g. personal, work, study) priority, duration and due date.
 Some of these features can also be optional.
 Users can also create task lists where each list includes